2. Engage your stakeholders online

 Another way to recruit participants and gather input online at offline engagements is to encourage the use of social media and hashtags.
 Adding a social media icon, hashtag to posters around your community, newsletters distributed and slides at events can encourage online participation.

-To communicate for online engagement you need to:
+To communicate for online engagement you need to do the following.

 Make your content engaging